How to Choose the Best Notion Consultant

 -

 No native time tracking.
-You'll need a third-party integration to track hours by client, which adds cost and complexity to every engagement.
+Third-party integrations become necessary for tracking hours by client, adding cost and complexity to every engagement.

 -

 Limited cross-project reporting.
-If you need a dashboard showing utilization, project health, and client profitability across your whole agency, Notion requires significant workaround to approximate it.
+Dashboards showing utilization, project health, and client profitability across entire agencies require significant workarounds in Notion.

 -